Step and Kick-Out Flashing at Roof-Wall Intersections

 Roofing and wall cladding are more likely to be damaged or lost in hurricane-prone regions and other high-wind areas, leaving flashing and underlayment exposed and more susceptible to wind and water intrusion.
 Proper installation of flashing and sealing products is even more important in these areas to protect against storm damage.

 The IRC does not have additional requirements for roof-wall flashing in hurricane-prone regions or other high-wind areas.
 Some local jurisdictions may have additional requirements or require specific product approval.
-Building codes establish minimum requirements, but products must also be installed in accordance with manufacturer’s instructions.
+Building codes establish minimum requirements, but products must also be installed in accordance with the manufacturer’s instructions.
 This is important because codes typically do not provide all of the detailed information for a durable installation.
 Assessments by FEMA after hurricanes commonly find that water intrusion and structural building failures are due to improper installation of building components.
 So, even where the IRC does not require additional measures, proper installation is more critical in hurricane-prone regions.

-The Insurance Institute for Business and Home Safety® (IBHS) Fortified Home program offers guidance, best practices, and voluntary construction standards and programs for building in disaster-prone areas including hurricane and other high-wind zones.
+The Insurance Institute for Business and Home Safety® (IBHS) Fortified Home program offers guidance, best practices, and voluntary construction standards and programs for building in disaster-prone areas, including hurricane and other high-wind zones.
 The IBHS FORTIFIED Roof™ program includes options for sealed roof decks.
 IBHS also provides specific guidance for flashing roof-wall intersections.

 Roof Drainage